-State of adaptation across region & category of adaptation response
+State of adaptation across region and category of adaptation response

-Figure 5.19: State of adaptation by region and type of response (based on 1159 peer-reviewed references that addressed adaptation in food, fibre, and other ecosystem products sector; source: Global Adaptation Mapping Initiative (GAMI) database (Berrang-Ford et al., 2021a).
-The bars indicate the number of evidence for the category x region.
+Figure 5.19 | State of adaptation by region and type of response (based on 1159 peer-reviewed references that addressed adaptation in food, fibre and other ecosystem products sector; source: Global Adaptation Mapping Initiative (GAMI) database (Berrang-Ford et al., 2021a).
+The bars indicate the amount of evidence for the category x region.

-Table 5.23: State of adaptation in food, fibre and other ecosystem products by actor and vulnerability (planned and targeted) (source: Global Adaptation Mapping Initiative (GAMI) database (Berrang-Ford et al., 2021a)).
+Table 5.23 | State of adaptation in food, fibre and other ecosystem products by actors and vulnerabe groups (source: GAMI database; Berrang-Ford et al., 2021a)).